-In December 2019, Applied's Board of Directors declared a quarterly cash dividend, payable in March 2020, in the amount of \$0.21 per share.
-Dividends paid during the three months ended January 26, 2020 and January 27, 2019 each totaled \$192 million.
+In March 2020 and December 2019, Applied's Board of Directors declared quarterly cash dividends, in the amount of \$0.22 and \$0.21 per share, respectively.
+The dividend declared in March 2020 is payable in June 2020.
+Dividends paid during the six months ended April 26, 2020 and April 28, 2019 totaled \$385 million and \$381 million, respectively.
 Applied currently anticipates that cash dividends will continue to be paid on a quarterly basis, although the declaration of any future cash dividend is at the discretion of the Board of Directors and will depend on Applied's financial condition, results of operations, capital requirements, business conditions and other factors, as well as a determination by the Board of Directors that cash dividends are in the best interests of Applied's stockholders.